Pursuing Compensation For Injuries Suffered By Wandering Nursing Home Residents

 - Your loved one may not have been classified as a resident with dementia, but should have been.

 - The staff may have had clear indications that he or she should be more closely monitored, but failed to take action.

-A detailed investigation can uncover the truth about how and why your loved one wandered off before being injured in a pedestrian accident, or suffered frost bite or was attacked by a dog while out of the facility.
+A detailed investigation can uncover the truth about how and why your loved one wandered off.

-The attorneys at our firm can advise you on how to hold the institution responsible for failing to properly supervise a resident who was hurt while under the care of the facility.
+At Lamkin, Van Eman, Trimble & Dougherty, LLC, our Columbus attorneys can advise you on how to legally hold the institution responsible for failing to properly supervise a loved one who was injured while under the care of the facility.